 Plant taxonomy classifies this shrub as Hydrangea arborescens 'Abetwo' Incrediball™.
-'Abetwo' is the cultivar name, while "Incrediball" is a trademark name.
+The cultivar name is 'Abetwo,' while "Incrediball" is a trademark name.
 "Incrediball" was presumably chosen as the name to trumpet the impressive size of the "balls" of flowers (i.e., rounded flower heads).
 Unfortunately, the name will inevitably be misspelled by many as "Incredible."

-Incrediball hydrangea plants exhibit an upright growth habit and will reach a height of 4-5 feet tall, with a similar spread.
-Flower heads (composed mainly of sepals) are large: My largest so far measured 9 inches across at its widest point.
-The color is white at their peak, although they start out with a hint of green, which returns as the flower head ages.
-Mine began blooming in late June this year, and they will continue flowering into fall.
+Incrediball hydrangea plants exhibit an upright growth habit and will reach a height of 4 to 5 feet, with a similar spread.
+Flower heads (composed mainly of sepals) are large, up to 9 inches across, and possibly larger.
+The color is white at the flowers' peak, although they start out with a hint of green, which returns as the flower head ages.
+In many climates, the shrub typically begins blooming in late June and continues flowering into fall.

 Incrediball hydrangea plants were originally marketed as an improvement on the Annabelle hydrangea.
-Annabelle had been highly valued for its hardiness, the size of its flowers, and the fact that it blooms on new wood (see below).
+Annabelle had been highly valued for its hardiness, the size of its flowers, and the fact that it blooms on new wood.
 But Annabelle's branches tend to flop over easily in the rain, as water accumulates in the flower heads.
-An Annabelle-like hydrangea shrub -- but with stronger branches -- was sought.
-Incrediball was supposed to be the answer (but see below); and its flower heads turned out to be even bigger and more floriferous than Annabelle's, to boot!

 Incrediball hydrangea plants and other hydrangea shrubs in the native American "smooth leaf" (arborescens) group (including Invincibelle Spirit, another variety inspired by Annabelle) bloom on new wood.
 Consequently, the question of when to prune is greatly simplified, because there is no issue of losing flower buds that formed on old wood (the prior year's growth).
 For the same reason, flower buds won't be killed during a cold winter.

-Prune Incrediball hydrangea plants (if, indeed, any pruning is called for, at all) anytime between the first hard frost of fall and early spring.
-Depending upon your tastes, pruning cuts can be made right down to the ground; new shoots will be generated.
-Most opt for an early spring pruning, taking advantage of the visual interest the dried flower heads add to the fall yard: Because the flower heads consist mainly of tough sepals, they persist right through autumn (although the color does fade to a tan).
+Prune Incrediball hydrangea plants (if, indeed, any pruning is called for) anytime between the first hard frost of fall and early spring.
+Depending on your preference, you can make pruning cuts right down to the ground, as new shoots will be generated.
+Most gardeners opt for an early-spring pruning, taking advantage of the visual interest the dried flower heads add to the fall yard.
+Because the flower heads consist mainly of tough sepals, they persist right through autumn (although the color does fade to a tan).
 People often cut some of the flower heads for use in dried arrangements.